Spleen: Structure

-In humans, the spleen is underneath the left part of the diaphragm, and has a smooth, convex surface that faces the diaphragm.
+In humans, the spleen is underneath the left part of the thoracic diaphragm, and has a smooth, convex surface that faces the diaphragm.
 It is underneath the ninth, tenth, and eleventh ribs.
 The other side of the spleen is divided by a ridge into two regions: an anterior gastric portion, and a posterior renal portion.
 The gastric surface is directed forward, upward, and toward the middle, is broad and concave, and is in contact with the posterior wall of the stomach.
 Below this it is in contact with the tail of the pancreas.
 The renal surface is directed medialward and downward.
 It is somewhat flattened, considerably narrower than the gastric surface, and is in relation with the upper part of the anterior surface of the left kidney and occasionally with the left adrenal gland.

 There are four ligaments attached to the spleen: gastrosplenic ligament, splenorenal ligament, colicosplenic ligament, and phrenocolic ligament.